What is the North Carolina Historical Review?

 The editors of the North Carolina Historical Review and the Advisory Editorial Committee seek to publish articles and annotated documents pertaining to the history of North Carolina.
 The editors and the committee consider the originality of material and interpretation, sources, clarity of thought, style, and interests of readers.
 Materials primarily genealogical are not accepted.

-Please submit manuscripts as Word-compatible documents to the editor-in-chief at Kathryn McKee at email@example.com.
+Please submit manuscripts as Word-compatible documents to the editor at email@example.com.
 Manuscripts should generally not exceed thirty-five double-spaced pages, including text and notes.
 Occasionally, longer manuscripts are accepted.
 Text and endnotes must be double-spaced.
 The author’s name and affiliation should appear only on the title page of the manuscript.
 The journal follows The Chicago Manual of Style, seventeenth edition, in matters of capitalization, punctuation, abbreviation, citation, and the like.